-In the most recent year for which data have been published (2009) women received 51% of the doctoral degrees awarded in the U.S. However, the percentage of women receiving such degrees varied wildly by the field of study, as shown in this table (click on the image to enlarge it):
+In the most recent year for which data have been published (2016) women received 46% of the doctoral degrees awarded in the U.S. However, the percentage of women receiving such degrees varied wildly by the field of study, as shown in this table:

-Science Speculation: In many countries, entering a respected and remunerative field depends on family income or personal connections, and in the U.S. we have through the years removed many of those limitations.
+Science Speculation: In many countries, entering a respected and remunerative field depends on family income or personal connections.
+In the U.S. we are proud of having removed many of those limitations.
 So a kid with no money and no mentor can get lucky, have a wonderful career in science and get to write a blog for you today.

 But one place where we lag in the U.S. is in women scientists or, more accurately, in allowing women the same opportunity that we make available to men, to become scientists if they have the talent and desire.
 The reasons for this are social rather than biological, as shown by higher percentage of women scientists in other developed countries.